Whether you're embarking on a new-build or painstakingly restoring a listed building, here is our choice of the

 From a bespoke decorative plaster ceiling for a ballroom to handmade cornices and ceiling roses, Stevensons of Norwich is considered an expert in creating, installing and restoring all kinds of plasterwork.
 The firm, which marks its 40th anniversary this year, recently restored the original Georgian and neo-Classical architectural features of the Theatre Royal Drury Lane, London W1.

 01603 400824; www.stevensons-of-norwich.co.uk

-Established more than 40 years ago, this family-run bespoke joinery firm can produces traditional timber panelling, ceilings, doors, staircases and furniture.
+Established more than 40 years ago, this family-run bespoke joinery firm can produce traditional timber panelling, ceilings, doors, staircases and furniture.
 The company also offers historic research and consultancy services, plus expert advice on period details.

 01935 826659; www.stuartinteriors.com